permitio/cedar-agent/README.md

 - [x] In-Memory
 - [ ] Redis

+### Schema Store Management

+Cedar-Agent support storing custom schemas, which hold the shape of your data types and actions.
+Utilising the schema store enables you to create a strict definition of all the objects used by your application.
+Cedar-Agent will validate all your policies and data against this schema.
+Featured Polict Stores :

+- [x] In-Memory
+- [ ] Redis

 ### Authorization Checks

 One of the key features of Cedar-Agent is its ability to perform authorization checks on stored policies and data.